bekk/k6-workshop/README.md

         WARN[0023] Request Failed      error="Post \"https://api.00.cloudlabs-azure.no/users\": dial tcp 20.105.216.18:443: connect: can't assign requested address"
         ```

-        For the workshop, this means you've reached the limits and there's no point in scaling further, for now..
+        For the workshop, this means you've reached the limits and there's no point in scaling further, for now.
 In a real-world use case, you'd probably want to look at options to [scale k6](https://k6.io/docs/get-started/running-k6/#execution-modes) or [tuning the OS](https://k6.io/docs/misc/fine-tuning-os/).

     * The test will run longer than the allotted duration.
 This is because each running VU is given 30 seconds to exit before it's killed (this timeout is configurable).